 After a gestation of 75 – 80 days, one to three kittens are born, weighing approximately 250 grams.
 Their eyes open at around nine days, and they are weaned at six months.
 Kittens have longer, thicker coats than the adults, but show no pattern.
 They are slightly darker than the adults.
 This attractive Asian carnivore has in the past been fairly common in European zoos, although their reproductive rate was not particularly good.
-Worldwide, there are less than a dozen in zoos, with only four or five females in breeding situations.
+Worldwide, there are currently less than a dozen in zoos.
 There is a high incidence of females being killed by their mates, even in well established pairs.
 Maximum longevity has been reported at 20 years.

 Although they are reported to be decreasing in India and Indonesia, no factual information is known of their overall status in the wild.